-Investment of bond proceeds shall be managed and reported to the Board in accordance with the Local Government Unit Debt Act, this policy, and applicable federal and state laws [17]
+Investment of bond proceeds shall be managed and reported to the Board in accordance with the Local Government Unit Debt Act, this policy, and applicable federal and state laws.[17]

-Protection of Savings Accounts, Time Deposits, Share Accounts at Other Depository Balances in Excess of FDIC Insurance Limits
+Protection of Sayings Accounts, Time Deposits, Share Accounts or Other Depository Balances in Excess of FDIC Insurance Umits

-When district cash is deposited in any savings account, it me deposit, share account or other authorized depository account other than a Local Government Investment Pool (LGIP).
-If the cash balance exceeds FDIC insurance limits, district funds shall be collateralized in one or more of the following ways:[1][13]
+When district cash is deposited in any savings account, time deposit, share account or other authorized depository account other than a Local Government Investment Pool (LGIP), if the cash balance exceeds FDIC insurance limits, district funds shall be collateralized in one or more of the following ways: [1][13]

-- 1 An Irrevocable Letter of Credit (LOC) issued by a Federal Home Loan Bank (FHLB). - 2 Tri-Party Collateral in the name of the school district consisting of the following underlying securities only: - a U.S Treasury Securities. - 2 Obligations, participations or other instruments of any federal agency, instrumentality or U.S. government-sponsored enterprise if the debt obligations are rated at least "A" or its equivalent by at least two (2) nationally recognized statistical ratings organizations. - 3 Assets pledged as collateral in accordance with the act of August 6, 1971, (Pt.
-281, No.72), 72 PS.
+- 1. An Irrevocable Letter of Credit (LOC) issued by a Federal Home Loan Bank (FHLB). - 2.
+Tri-Party Collateral in the name of the school district consisting of the following underlying securities only: - a.
+U.S. Treasury Securities - Obligations, participations or other instruments of any federal agency, instrumentality or U.S. government-sponsored enterprise if the debt obligations are rated at least "A" or its equivalent by at least two (2) nationally recognized statistical ratings organizations. - 3.
+Assets pledged as collateral in accordance with the act of August 6, 1971, (P.L.
+281, No.72), 72 P.S.
 Sec.
 3836-1 et seq. (relating to pledges of assets to secure deposits of public funds, whether or not pooled).[13]

-It shall be the responsibility of the Investment Officer to verify with the depository the value of the collaboral instrument(s) based on the instrument being "marked to market."
+It shall be the responsibility of the Investment Officer to verify with the depository the value of the collateral instrument(s) based on the instrument being "marked to market."
 This valuation shall occur at least monthly.